 Canadian Imperial Bank of Commerce is $80.45 per share (May 2013) and has an annual dividend yield of 4.67%.
 The P/E ratio is 10.28 and the value ratio is 2.15, which is slightly better than the Bank of Montreal VR. $0.94 a share is paid out quarterly and they increased their dividend from $0.92 early last year.

-If you are interested in buying index funds of exchange traded funds to diversify your investment in the financial sector, there are a few exchange traded funds that can be a good option.
+If you are interested in buying index funds or exchange-traded funds to diversify your investment in the financial sector, there are a few exchange-traded funds that can be a good option.

 BMO S&P/TSX Equal Weight Banks Index ETF (ZEB)

-This ETF has similar holdings and weighting on the six large banks in Canada.
-However, the management expense ration for this exchange traded fund is 0.62%.
+This ETF has similar holdings and weighting to the six large banks in Canada.
+However, the management expense ratio for this exchange-traded fund is 0.62%.
 The current price (May 2013) is around $18.75 and the annual dividend payout is 3.44%.
 On a monthly basis, the payout is $0.056 per share.